 There are certain hurts we may never completely fail to remember, but we can choose to not dwell on them even when there is a scar left behind.

 “A heart that’s planted in forgiveness, doesn’t dwell in the past”

-- Forgiveness is important because it helps us move forward to our future instead of looking back to our past.
+- Forgiveness is important because it helps you move forward toward your future instead of looking back on your past.